top of page

 None of the standard methods for refractive surgery can prevent the development of presbyopia (age-related farsightedness).

-Most people over the age of 40 with excellent distance vision end up needing reading glasses, whether they have had refractive surgery or not.
+Most people over the age of 40 with excellent distance vision end up needing reading glasses, whether they have had laser correction surgery or not.

 Nonetheless, there are options for what's called Presby LASIK (Multifocal LASIK, Bifocal LASIK, and Monovision LASIK), aiming to leave one eye nearsighted (for good near vision) and the other with good distance vision.